 Ph.D.
 Student (Year 1), Clinical Psychology

-Erin is an Anishinaabe-Irish ikwe and a proud member of oshki-ishkonigan (Peguis First Nation).
-Erin’s broad research interests include increasing support for reconciliation, advancing social justice, and promoting positive attitudes through education.
-For her dissertation, Erin will examine the effectiveness of an educational intervention designed to increase support for clean drinking water and wastewater services in First Nations communities.
+Erin is an Anishinaabe-Irish ikwe from St. Andrews, Manitoba and a proud member of Peguis First Nation.
+She is completing her Ph.D. in Clinical Psychology at the University of Manitoba under the supervision of Dr. Katherine Starzyk.
+Erin’s research interests include increasing support for reconciliation, advancing social justice, and promoting positive attitudes through education.
+Currently, Erin is examining the effectiveness of educational interventions designed to increase support for clean drinking water in First Nations communities.

 Erin White, B.A.
 Hon.
 Psychology, M.A.
 Clinical Psychology (University of Manitoba)